 Summer School

-The summer school coordinator, Dan Johnson, will be working with the counselors to place students into the proper summer school class.
+After a student applies for summer school, the summer school coordinator, Gabe Resendez, will be working with the counselors to place students into the proper summer school class.
 Class notifications will happen in early June.

 EVHS MATH DEPARTMENT - SUMMER SCHOOL SUGGESTIONS: